Shinkrbs/obsidian_notes/002 Courses/Data Mining/001 - Data Mining.md

 **Line Charts**: one of the most commonly used charts for comparing two data sets.
 Use line charts when the number of data points is high, and you want to show a trend int he data over time.

+**Column Charts**: are positioned vertically, as shown in the figure.
+They are probably the most common chart type used to display the numerical value of a specific data point and compare that value across similar categories.
+They allow for easy comparison among several data points.

+**Bar Charts**: are similar to column charts, except the data is horizontally displayed.
+Bar charts also allow for easy comparison between several data points.
+The data point labels on the horizontal bar chart are on the left side and are more readable when the label contains text rather than values.

+**Pie Charts**: show parts of a whole.
+Each slice, or segment, of the "pie", represents a percentage of the total number.
+The total sum of the segments must equal 100%.
+A pie chart displays the different values of a given variable.

+**Scatter Plot**: are very popular for correlation visualizations or when you want to show the distribution, or all possible values, of a large number of data points.
+Scatter plots are also useful for demonstrating clustering or identifying outliers in the data.